Gazelle and Goat Press

 SKILLS & EXPERIENCE:

-This course is best suited for those with basic bookbinding experience.
+This course is best suited for those with basic bookbinding and boxmaking experience.
 Participants should feel comfortable cutting with an X-Acto knife, sewing simple book structures, and working with PVA adhesives and bookboard (or similar materials).

 FIELD TRIPS: